 Follow the steps below:

-- Add capful of engine oil to cylinder
+Add – Add a capful of engine oil to the cylinder

-- Place non metallic blunt object inside the cylinder (pencil)
+Plastic – Place a nonmetallic blunt object inside the cylinder (pen or pencil)

-- Turn over engine by hand until the pencil is pushed to the top of the cylinder (valves are now closed)
+Crank – Turn over the engine by hand until the pencil is pushed to the top of the cylinder (valves are now closed)

 Use Breathable Cover